Quinoa is the seed of a plant known scientifically as Chenopodium quinoa.

 Amino acids are the building blocks of proteins, and proteins are the building blocks of all tissues in your body.

-Some amino acids are considered essential, as your body is unable to produce them, making it necessary to acquire them from your diet.
+Some amino acids are essential, as your body cannot produce them, making it necessary to acquire them from your diet.

 Quinoa is gluten-free and therefore suitable for people who are sensitive or allergic to gluten.